 On Oct.
 24, 2017, Rev. John I. Jenkins, C.S.C., president of the University of Notre Dame, offered a valuable perspective on the idea and role of the Catholic university in the 21st century.
-He participated in a lively moderated discussion with Loyola Marymount University President Timothy Law Snyder, Ph.D., and delivered a formal lecture as part of the annual Bellarmine Forum, an endowed program housed in the Bellarmine College of Liberal Arts that invites the LMU community to examine an important theme each year through courses and events designed to ignite an interest in the liberal arts and cultivate an appreciation for their enduring value.
+He participated in a lively moderated discussion with Loyola Marymount University President Timothy Law Snyder, Ph.D., and delivered a formal lecture as part of the annual Bellarmine Forum, a program housed in the Bellarmine College of Liberal Arts that invites the LMU community to examine an important theme each year through courses and events designed to ignite an interest in the liberal arts and cultivate an appreciation for their enduring value.

 This year, the Bellarmine Forum partnered with the Academy of Catholic Thought and Imagination to consider “The Idea of the Catholic University in the 21st Century,” a theme that resonates with ongoing conversations at and among 28 Jesuit Institutions in the U.S. and with the 50th anniversary of the famous “Land O’ Lakes” statement on Catholic universities.